apache/apisix/FAQ.md

 * If there is no data update in the monitoring directory: the process will be blocked until timeout or other errors occurred.
 * If the monitoring directory has data updates: etcd will immediately return the new data subscribed (in milliseconds), and APISIX will update it to the memory cache.

-With the help of millisecond-levels of incremental notification of etcd, APISIX achieve millisecond-levels of configuration synchronization.
+With the help of etcd which incremental notification feature is millisecond-level , APISIX achieve millisecond-level of configuration synchronization.